 Unfortunately, the building had to be closed for health and safety reasons in early 2018, as its structural timbers had experienced significant deterioration.

-As a result, we are urgently appealing for £8,000 (roughly 50% of the cost) to be used as match-funding against grants we are applying for.
+As a result, we are urgently appealing for donations to be used as match-funding against grants we are applying for.

 If you would like to donate you can either:

 DONATE via Golden Giving

 You can donate to this project securely online via our dedicated fundraising page

 Or send cheques payable to ‘Northampton and Lamport Railway CIO’ to: M3919 restoration, Pitsford and Brampton Station, Pitsford Road, Chapel Brampton, NN6 8BA

 We thank you in advance for you kind generosity.

 The project appeared in stores between January and March 2020.
 However, the coronavirus outbreak meant voting in store was suspended and the three good causes at the time were given an equal share of the money (£1,166 each).